Rush Limbaugh: 1971–1988: Early radio career

 In February 1971, after dropping out of college, the 20-year-old Limbaugh accepted an offer to DJ at WIXZ, a Top 40 station in McKeesport, Pennsylvania.
 He adopted the airname "Bachelor Jeff" Christie and worked afternoons before moving to morning drive.
 The station's general manager compared Limbaugh's style at this time to "early Imus".
 In 1973, after eighteen months at WIXZ, Limbaugh was fired from the station due to "personality conflict" with the program director.
 He then started a nighttime position at KQV in Pittsburgh, succeeding Jim Quinn.
 In late 1974, Limbaugh was dismissed after new management put pressure on the program director to fire him.
 Limbaugh recalled the general manager telling him that he would never land success as an air personality and suggested a career in radio sales.
 After rejecting his only offer at the time, a position in Neenah, Wisconsin, Limbaugh returned to living with his parents in Cape Girardeau.
-During this time, he became a lifelong fan of the Pittsburgh Steelers.
+During his time in Pittsburgh, he became a lifelong fan of the Steelers NFL team.

 In 1975, Limbaugh began an afternoon show at the Top 40 station KUDL in Kansas City, Missouri.
 He soon became the host of a public affairs talk program that aired on weekend mornings which allowed him to develop his style and present more controversial ideas.
 In 1977, he was let go from the station but remained in Kansas City to start an evening show at KFIX.
 The stint was short-lived, however, and disagreements with management led to his dismissal weeks later.
 By this time, Limbaugh had become disillusioned with radio and felt pressure to pursue a different career.
 He looked back on himself as "a moderate failure [...] as a deejay".
 In 1979, he accepted a part-time role in group sales for the Kansas City Royals baseball team which developed into a full-time position as director of group sales and special events.
 He worked from the Royals Stadium.
 There he developed a friendship with then-Royals star third baseman and future Hall of Famer George Brett.
 The two men remained close friends.
 Limbaugh said that business trips to Europe and Asia during this time developed his conservative views as he considered countries in those geographic areas to have lower standards of living than the United States.